yyhh-org/site/content/why-clojure-is-not-widely-adopted-like-mainstream-languages.md

 Author: Huahai
 Category: opinion
 Tags: Clojure, Programming
+Summary: Examining how programming languages become mainstream, and what corporate support, education, and popular use cases imply for Clojure's adoption.
 ---
 Someone asked on Reddit: [Why Clojure is not widely adopted like mainstream languages?](https://www.reddit.com/r/Clojure/comments/v6fzur/why_clojure_is_not_widely_adopted_like_mainstream/)